denten-books/plain-text/4-format.md

 comprehend the extent of the simulation.
 Computers, the ultimate metaphor machines, mediate experience ubiquitously.
-They interject in simple everyday acts from drinking coffee in the morning, through brewing and payment systems, to going to bed as alarm clock and night activity monitor.
+They interject in simple everyday acts from drinking coffee in the morning, through brewing and payment systems, to going to bed as alarm clocks and night activity monitors.

 Baudrillard writes: